MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ## Introduction and Objective of this document

 Thank you for your interest in developing Extensions for the Microsoft Edge Addons catalog.
-The Microsoft Edge Addons Catalog Developer Policies \(Addons Catalog Developer Policies\) apply to your Extensions, including your submission of Extensions through [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons) and the provision of such Extensions through the Microsoft Edge Addons.
+The Microsoft Edge Addons Catalog Developer Policies \(Addons Catalog Developer Policies\) apply to your Extensions, including your submission of Extensions through [Partner Center][MicrosoftPartnerCenter] and the provision of such Extensions through the Microsoft Edge Addons.

 ## Principles